๐Ÿ“ˆBusiness Microeconomics

 Why This Matters

-Market structures are the foundation for understanding how firms behave, compete, and make strategic decisions in the real world.
+Market structures are the foundation for understanding how firms behave, compete, and make strategic decisions.
 You're being tested on your ability to recognize why firms have pricing power (or don't), how barriers to entry shape long-run profits, and what strategic considerations drive decision-making across different competitive environments.
-These concepts connect directly to profit maximization, efficiency analysis, and strategic business decisionsโ€”all core themes in microeconomic analysis.
+These concepts connect directly to profit maximization, efficiency analysis, and strategic business decisions.

 Don't just memorize that "monopolies have one firm" or "perfect competition has many firms."
-Instead, focus on the underlying mechanisms: What gives a firm market power?
+Focus on the underlying mechanisms: What gives a firm market power?
 Why do profits persist in some structures but erode in others?
 How do firms behave when their decisions affect competitors?
 Understanding these principles will help you tackle case studies, problem sets, and exam questions that require you to apply market structure concepts to real business scenarios.

 Structures Defined by Competition Intensity